icaps2023/icaps2023.github.io/README.md

 3. Use git to clone your repository.
 After successfully clonning the repository you should end up with a directory called `icaps2023.github.io`.
 This directory will be refered to as *website root*.

 ### Set up a remote tracking branch ###
-After you've cloned the ICAPS on GitHub and set it up on your local machine,  you should add a remote repository for tracking changes to the main site:
+After you've cloned the ICAPS on GitHub and set it up on your local machine, you should run the following command from the *website root* to add a remote repository for tracking changes to the main site:
  ```
 $ git remote add icaps git@github.com:icaps2023/icaps2023.github.io.git
 ```